 Welcome to the Smithsonian Dashboard!

-Public Engagement: We share knowledge with the public on-site, online, and across the nation and world through compelling exhibitions, educational programs, and media products.
+Public Engagement: The Smithsonian engages with the public onsite, online, across the nation, and around the world through compelling exhibitions, events, educational offerings, and media products.

 To learn more, see the Smithsonian Strategic Plan.

 The navigation bar at the top of each section page will take you to any of the other five sections of the Dashboard, or back to the Dashboard home page.

 Smaller navigation bars below the introductory text in each section will take you to the individual performance areas in that section.
 For example, in the National Collections section, you will find the following navigation bars for that section's four performance areas: